 In 2012, the estates of five deceased individuals and their relatives filed complaints in a state court in Hawaii against VSE and other entities and individuals for unspecified damages, alleging that the explosion of fireworks and diesel fuel that killed the five individuals in April 2011 was caused by negligence of VSE and the other defendants.
 The five deceased plaintiffs were employees of a vendor retained by VSE to dispose of fireworks and other explosives seized by the federal government.
-VSE together with its insurance carriers, will aggressively defend the proceedings, which are expected to proceed to trial in October 2017.
-While the results of legal proceedings cannot be predicted with certainty, we do not anticipate that this lawsuit will have a material adverse effect on our results of operations, financial condition, or cash flows.
+In September 2017, VSE together with its insurance carriers, agreed in principle with all of the plaintiffs to settle this litigation.
+The settlement documents are being finalized and the settlement will be fully funded by VSE's insurers, resulting in no material adverse effect on our results of operations, financial condition, or cash flows.
+We have recorded as of September 30, 2017 a liability for our estimated amount of the settlement and a related receivable from our insurers for our estimated recovery, which we believe is probable of recovery based on our evaluation of insurance coverage and the insurers' agreement and ability to fully fund the settlement.